vijayvir/LeoTip/README.md

-9.  `build`: This  will silent Result of call to 'withSomeFunction' is unused
+9.  `build`: This  will silent Result of call to 'withSomeFunction' is unused.

   ```swift
     .run()